MattHDwyer/Find-A-Tradie.com/README.md

 - We populate the database with some seeded data and perform extensive CRUD operations using the seeded data to see whether the web app would behave as intended.

 - Besides, we manually input, delete, edit and update a lot of data to make sure the user flow happens as designed.<br>
   Many bugs are found during our testing process.
-For example, we find our stripe button can update the subscription details, however, there is no backend payment info can be captured by the stripe platform.<br> Another example is that we found that Geocoder allow an user to enter a fake street number and in that case, our app allows an address without a street number stored in the database and this is an unwanted behaviour.
+For example, we find our stripe button can update the subscription details, however, there is no backend payment info can be captured by the stripe platform.<br> Another example is that we found that Geocoder allows an user to enter a fake street number and in that case, our app allows an address without a street number stored in the database and this is an unwanted behaviour.

 21. Discuss and analyse requirements related to information system security.